32 Best Things to Do in Alicante, Spain, for First-Time Visitors

 You could also take a guided food tour around Alicante Central Market.
 On the tour, your guide will take you to the best vendors where you can try samples, and you'll learn more about the market's history.

-Stay nearby the Mercat Central dAlacant
+🏨 Stay in close proximity to Mercat Central dAlacant

 Relax on Playa del Postiguet

-Playa del Postiguet is the perfect place to relax, especially if you've been on your feet for a while sightseeing.
 Due to its central location and popularity as a tourist attraction, though, the beach can get a bit busy.
 However, don't let its popularity discourage you from planning a visit!

-Places to stay close to Playa del Postiguet
+🏨 Accommodations close to Playa del Postiguet

 Go to Basílica de Santa Maria